Seagate/cortx-k8s/GLOSSARY.md

 Motr is the central storage capability inside of a CORTX cluster.
 It functions as a distributed object and key-value storage system targeting mass-capacity storage configurations.

+### Node (in CORTX Halo solution context)

+Node - an hardware component, consisting of Server and Enclosure connected using SAS cables.

 ### Node

 This term is unfortunately overloaded in the context of CORTX on Kubernetes.
 It can either mean an underlying Kubernetes worker node (in general) or it can mean any single component working inside of the CORTX cluster (Data Pod, Server Pod, Control Pod, etc.).

 Context is important and required to discern when which is which.
 Through the https://github.com/Seagate/cortx-k8s repository, care is used to refer to Kubernetes worker nodes as "Nodes" and CORTX nodes running on Kubernetes as "Pods".

+### Operator (user in Factory)

+Operator - a person performing preparation and installation of the hardware and artifacts at the Factory.

 ### Operator Lifecycle Manager (OLM)